seiyria/soa-autofarm/README.md

 * Farm specific event by position in the list (0, 1, 2, 3, etc)
 * Farm specific mission by position in the list (0, 1, 2, 3, etc)
-* Farm map mission ("join people on this planet" when in mission mode)
 * Add test to validate that each WINDOW_STATE has a WINDOW_CLICKS, WINDOW_INFORMATION, and WINDOW_TRANSITION entry.

 # TODO (Future)